Nukesor/firefly-reconciliator/README.md

 This tool is designed to provide a convenient and reproducable way to create reconciliation entries for your firefly accounts via history replay.

+Firefly's builtin reconciliation mechanism lacks a few features and is also inherently flawed.

+1. **Static balances** \
+  It's not possible to tell Firefly that an account had a certain balance at a certain point in time.
+  This is useful if you got your statement of account and know exactly how much money was on that account at the end of the month. \
+  Firefly's builtin reconciliations aren't automatically updated when a transaction is added or updated after a reconciliation has been created.
+  For example:
+    - A firefly account has a balance of `480€` at the end of October.
+The actual balance on that account is `500€`.
+    - We now manually create a reconciliation of `-20€` for that month.
+    - You now find that missing receipt over `-20€` and add it with the correct date.
+    - The reconciliation is not updated to `0€` and stays on `-20€` resulting in an account balance of `520€`.
+2. **Positive Reconciliations** \
+  Firefly's reconciliations are negative by design.
+It's impossible to create a positive reconciliation.
+  So if you ever got some money and forgot to add it to your account history, you won't be able to depict this with reconciliations.

+To work around these issues, this little helper script takes a history of end-of-month bank dates, replays the whole transaction history and creates/updates reconciliation transactions at the end of each month with the newest data.
+Every time the script is run.

+However, these reconciliaton transactions aren't firefly's reconciliations, but they're rather normal `Deposit`s and `Withdrawal`s, due to the limitations mentioned above.

 ## Installation

 1. Install library `cargo install --locked --path .`